 It is the story of almost two decades budgeting, planning, and saving… Two decades of being selective about extra-curricular activities, vacations, nights out, and play dates.
 Two decades of saving wherever we can–making my own worksheets for homeschooling, meal planning, limiting unnecessary driving to save on gas, and couponing.
 Two decades of holding down the home front while Mister worked 60, 70, and 80 hour weeks.
 (Shoot, we’ve even seen a 100 hour work week a time or two.)
 And, now it is the story of converting our someday-garage into our home for at least four years.
 Overall, it is the story of learning contentment.
 Because, it’s not what we have that brings happiness, but an attitude of appreciation for the blessings in our lives.
 And, someday, when we move into our dream farmhouse, it will be sweeter than it ever could have been had we given in to instant gratification.

-So, this month, for The Great Homesteading Challenge, we are going to focus on frugality.
+As you can see, I’m big on frugality.
 It’s one of my very favorite subjects, because, no matter what your dreams and goals are, getting your money in order is essential to your success.
 And, the very first step is the secret to our debt free homestead–the budget.

 Here’s a quick outline.

 To keep up with your bills: